cscart/docs/user_guide/look_and_feel/languages/translate.rst

  * Click the **green tick** button to save your changes.

-4. After you translate all visible texts, there are still some language variables left: the ones displayed in the e-mail notifications and in some special situations, i.e. error notifications, popup window messages etc. To translate the remaining variables, follow these steps:
+4. After you translate all visible texts, there are still some language variables left: the ones displayed in the e-mail notifications and in some special situations, i.e. error notifications, pop-up window messages etc. To translate the remaining variables, follow these steps:

  * Go to **Administration → Languages → Translations**